 Key Largo (1948) is a great Bogie-Becall film.
 Featuring a cast of villains, a hurricane, and isolated Florida hotel, this movie will keep you on the edge of your seat until the final shot.

-Welcome to today’s show, my name is John.
-As always you can subscribe to the show on iTunes or follows the links to social media in the podcast show notes.
 Today we are looking at another pairing of Bogie and Becall.
 Episode 40 is the wonderful film Key Largo (1948).
-Not only having a cast of great actors, this movie also had the benefit of John Huston as the director.
+Not only having a cast of great actors, but this movie also had the benefit of John Huston as the director.
 So I will jump right into Key Largo (1948)

 Edward G. Robinson was great as gangster Johnny Rocco.
 Robinson was covered in Episode 35 – The Violent Men (1955).